 You may apply for a Boarding Foil at either the U.S. Embassy in Hanoi or the U.S. Consulate in Ho Chi Minh City.
 Please visit this page and refer to the Frequently Asked Questions (FAQs) pertaining to LPRs.

-- What about senior citizen LPRs or LPRs with health conditions who do not wish to return due to the current COVID-19 situation in the U.S., but who wish to retain their LPR status?
+- What about senior citizen LPRs or LPRs with health conditions who do not wish to return, but who wish to retain their LPR status?

 Please refer all questions of this nature to U.S. Citizenship & Immigration Services (USCIS).
 USCIS retains authority to determine the status of LPRs and any request for official guidance must be directed to them.
 The U.S. Mission in Vietnam cannot answer these questions or make a formal determination regarding a person’s LPR status.
 It is recommended you contact USCIS directly with these questions or review resources available on the USCIS website.
 Our office is unable to provide advice or guidance regarding what actions an LPR should take.